 12. For more activities, check out the FREE Veteran’s Day resource guide.

-I hope you choose one or more of these ideas to get you started.
-I know your family will be blessed by the veterans you connect with … and they will be blessed by YOU!
+Finally, when you choose one of these ideas, your family will be blessed by the veterans you connect with and they will be blessed by YOU!

 Download the printable and work through it with your kids!